 Now that I have lived in Cornwall 10 years, I am no longer a ‘newbie’.
 The local and Pagan community has witnessed how difficult it has been for me and the obstacles placed in my path.
 I am certain some individuals could not have withstood or endured a fraction of what they have directed my way, but that is par for the course.
 The positives far outweigh the negatives and I am still here…….

 Our introduction evening around the hearth was most informative.
-Many subjects were raised and questions asked connected to the theme of this particular workshop.
+Many subjects raised and questions asked that were connected to the theme of this particular workshop.
 The group members’ past experiences had shaped their views and practices providing each of them with varied perspectives.
 We discussed the subjects of Psychic Vampirism, Hauntings, Spirit Possession and listened to group members relating their own intriguing experiences.

 Saturday afternoon continued with talks and discussions on dark deities, curse breaking and image magic.
 Cassandra and I explained our own methods and group members related their experiences.
-We also discussed ethics and how these vary for each person.
+We also discussed ethics and how these vary for each practitioner.

-The practical part of the afternoon began with providing information on Spirit Houses, their uses and how to construct them.
+The practical part of the afternoon began with information on Spirit Houses, their uses and how to construct them.

 When I first heard about this site and the legends connected with it, I was excited to visit it.